techidaily/site-facebook/source/_posts/halting-ios-app-tracking-the-mass-movement.md

 ### What Is App Tracking Transparency?

- Following[the release of iOS 14.5](https://www.makeuseof.com/apple-releases-ios-14-5-update-iphone-ipad-ipod-touch/) for iPhone users, apps now have to ask you for permission to track you across other apps and websites.
+ Following [the release of iOS 14.5](https://www.makeuseof.com/apple-releases-ios-14-5-update-iphone-ipad-ipod-touch/) for iPhone users, apps now have to ask you for permission to track you across other apps and websites.
 Every time you open an app for the first time, a prompt will ask you for permission.

  Whatever you choose, you can always adjust every app individually in your iPhone's **Settings** , under**Privacy** and then**Tracking** .
 There's also a global switch to allow or disallow all tracking by default.

 ### What Is Flurry?

- Owned by Verizon Media (yes, the company that's[selling Yahoo and AOL for $5 billion](https://www.makeuseof.com/verizon-selling-yahoo-aol/) ), Flurry Analytics brings aggregated insights to two billion mobile devices every month through over one million mobile apps.
+ Owned by Verizon Media (yes, the company that's [selling Yahoo and AOL for $5 billion](https://www.makeuseof.com/verizon-selling-yahoo-aol/) ), Flurry Analytics brings aggregated insights to two billion mobile devices every month through over one million mobile apps.

  Flurry says that its data helps acquire, retain, and monetize audiences: